Surrounded by woods and parkland, Stallington Hall, near Blythe Bridge, was a country house that became a mental hospital.

 If you and your family worshipped at St. Mary’s or you were at pupil at the school, please use Comments to share your memories with us.

 Sir Smith Child (1808-1896) was written by Betty Martin before she died in 2023.
-More articles she wrote posted periodically.
+More articles she wrote will be posted periodically.

 He was born at Bath on 29 March 1781.
 After his father’s death, John and his mother, Sarah, came to live in Longton.